openedx/frontend-enterprise/README.rst

 To get around this issue of common/shared dependencies, we can rely on how NPM finds installed packages.
 If a package does not exist in ``node_modules`` for an individual package, NPM will look in ``node_modules`` further up the directory tree until it finds the package, or gets to the root of the repository.

-By installing these common dependencies at the root package.json file, they will be accessible to any package in the monorepo to ensure there is only one copy of them used throughout.
-These dependencies are still noted in each individual package.json file as a peer dependency but not as a dev dependency since they are already installed in ``node_modules`` at the root of the repository.
+NPM workspaces helps with this by hoisting installed packages to the root `node_modules` folder where they will be accessible to any package in the monorepo to ensure there is only one copy used throughout.
+These dependencies are still noted in each individual package.json file as both a peer dependency and a dev dependency.

-As such, we should pay extra attention to managing dependencies in each packages, making informed decisions about whether a dependency should be included in an individual package's package.json file or the package.json file at the root of the repository.

 Writing a commit
 -----